Messcreator/YumekoJabamiX/README.md

 CREDITS
 ```
 ❤️ MashaRobot = Dark Prince
-❤️ DaisyX = Inuka
+❤️ DaisyX = TeamDaisy
 ❤️ TheHamkerCat = WBB
 ❤ YoneRobot = Noob-Kittu

-This Bot Is Created By @Izumibotofficial ! if your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot Is Created By @Izumibotofficial on Telegram! if you're kanging this without fork at least give a credit to get a smile of my hard work.